 A version of “Girth and Mirth” made its international debut at the RawArt Gallery in Tel Aviv in December 2017, gaining both nationwide TV coverage and nationwide print press.

 James Unsworth studied Fine Art at Winchester School of Art and the Royal College of Art.
 After graduating, he was a print fellow of the Royal Academy of Art.
 He has undertaken residencies in the UK, France and Czech Republic.
 His work has been included in Museum shows in the UK, Canada and USA.
 His first two books of drawings have been republished six times and he’s had three cease and desist letters from VIACOM.
 His movies have had over 1000000 views on YouTube.
 Last year he received Arts Council England/British Council funding to research the origins of Girth and Mirth movements in the USA.

 Unsworth researches the history of popular print from its origins in the 15th Century to the comic books, pornography and ephemera of the 21st Century.
 He is especially interested in the grotesque (and other combinations of incongruous elements), carnivalesque, and inversion.
 He expresses these themes using images of fat/queer bodies.
 Mainly working across drawing, collage, costume making, photography and moving image, he uses these varying mediums to communicate the spirit of popular print.
 Humour and sexuality are important elements in his work which explores the grotesque life cycle of birth, sex and death.

-This exhibition will also be open as part of the Vogue Ball for the Curious Festival on Saturday 7th July 5pm – 9pm.
+This exhibition is also part of the Curious Festival and will also be open as part of the Vogue Ball on Saturday 7th July 5pm – 9pm.